 - Thermostat.
-Often times, a faulty thermostat is interpreted as a furnace problem.
-However, a malfunction with your thermostat is the best possible issue you can encounter with your HVAC system.
+A malfunction with your thermostat is the best possible issue you can encounter with your HVAC system.
 If your house isn’t heating up, check your thermostat first.
-It could be a battery issue – in which replacing the batteries should fix the problem and an HVAC contractor would only charge you a service fee.
-However, if you need a thermostat replacement, the most basic model will cost you about $20, while a smart thermostat could cost up to $200 or more depending on the features.
+It could be a battery issue.
+In which replacing the batteries should fix the problem and an HVAC contractor would only charge you a service fee.
+However, if you need a thermostat replacement, the most basic model will cost you about $20.
+While a smart thermostat could cost up to $200 or more depending on the features.

 - Furnace motor.
 A dying furnace motor is the most serious and expensive repair you could encounter.
 This takes much more time and money to resolve than a broken thermostat or a dirty flame sensor.
 Depending on whether or not your HVAC contractor has the correct replacement motor available, it could cost you between $400 and $1,500.